SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/sparkfun_dosimeter_type5/README.md

 ### Testing ###

 The application monitors the Pocket Geiger through interrupts, processes and allows to get back the data using a callback function.
 Use Putty or other program to read the serial output.
-The BGM220P uses by default a baudrate of 115200.
+The board uses by default a baudrate of 115200.
 You should expect a similar output to the one below.

 ![logging_screen](image/log.png)